IBM/cloud-native-starter/workshop/01-introduction.md

 ## 2. **Microservices and Web app**

 These are the responsibilities of the different microservices and the Web app.
-The implementation organization of these services do focus to follow the clean architecture software design **philosophy**.
+The implementation organization of these services do  follow the [clean architecture software design philosophy](https://whatis.techtarget.com/definition/clean-architecture).

 ---